Northern Tool: History

 Northern Tool was founded by Don Kotula when he began selling log splitters out of his garage.
 He originally worked in heavy equipment sales at Ziegler, but left when the business began slumping during the 1981-82 recession.
 In addition to log splitters, Kotula sold cylinders, valves, and hydraulics with his family members assisting in the sales and order fulfillment.
 The company's first brick and mortar store was opened in Burnsville, Minnesota in 1981.
 The company also mailed its first catalog in 1981.
 The company launched its website, northerntool.com in 1999.

 Northern Tool began its own manufacturing business in 1991 with the launch of its NorthStar brand.
 Northern manufactures tools such as log splitters, generators, pressure washers, sprayers, pumps, and air compressors.
-Northern Tool operates (2) manufacturing facilities along with (4) distribution centers.
-Northern Tool + Equipment's private (9) private label brands make up 40 percent of sales.
+Northern Tool operates two manufacturing facilities along with four distribution centers.
+Northern Tool + Equipment's nine private label brands make up 40 percent of sales.
 The company launched a website and mail order catalogue in 2008 called Kotula's, named after the founder.